EpsilonBetaa/Event-Reminder-System/WEBMASTER_GUIDE.md

 - Keep at least 2 previous versions

 **[PRACTICE] MONITOR REGULARLY**
-- Check Discord weekly for any error messages
+- Check Discord and Slack weekly for any error messages
 - Review execution logs monthly
-- Verify reminders are being sent on time
+- Verify reminders are being sent on time to both platforms

 **[PRACTICE] HANDLE TRANSITIONS SMOOTHLY**
 - Document any custom modifications for next webmaster